rysavy-ondrej/project-inventor/testbed/Readme.md

 - **write-to**: The file name where the test output will be stored.
 - **targets**: An array of target objects.
 Each target contains the parameters for an individual test execution.
 This has form of JSON input expected by the test.
 - **repeat-every**: A time interval (e.g., `"30s"`, `"1m"`) that determines how often the test session should be repeated.
+- **omit-fields**: Removes the specified fields from the outpu JSON.
+This is an array of fields.
+- **hash-fields**: Compute a new fields as MD5 hash fo the specified field.
+This is an arrayf of `{"src": SOURCE-FIELD-NAME, "trg": HASH_FIELD-NAME }` objects.
 Customize each test session by adjusting the targets and timing parameters to suit your monitoring requirements.
 Use the `write-to` property to specify distinct output files for different sessions.

 ## Example Configuration